overwolf/overwolf.github.io/docs/topics/subscriptions.md

 ## 3. Add an easy way to subscribe

-As a call to action, you can add in the relevant place in your app, a link to your app page in the Overwolf store, where they can purchase a subscription.
+As a call to action, you can add in the proper place in your app, a link to your app page in the Overwolf store, where they can purchase a subscription.

 In our example, our plan offers an "ad-free" version of the app.
 So the best place will be right under the ad: